Learning Decomposed Representation for Counterfactual Inference: Abstract

 \section{Abstract}

-One fundamental problem in the learning treatment effect from observational data is confounder identification and balancing.
-Most of the previous methods realized confounder balancing by treating all observed variables as confounders, ignoring the identification of confounders and non-confounders.
-In general, not all the observed variables are confounders which are the common causes of both the treatment and the outcome, some variables only contribute to the treatment and some contribute to the outcome.
-Balancing those non-confounders would generate additional bias for treatment effect estimation.
-By modeling the different relations among variables, treatment and outcome, we propose a synergistic learning framework to 1) identify and balance confounders by learning decomposed representation of confounders and non-confounders, and simultaneously 2) estimate the treatment effect in observational studies via counterfactual inference.
-Our empirical results demonstrate that the proposed method can precisely identify and balance confounders, while the estimation of the treatment effect performs better than the state-of-the-art methods on both synthetic and real-world datasets.
+The fundamental problem in treatment effect estimation from observational data is confounder identification and balancing.
+Most of the previous methods realized confounder balancing by treating all observed pre-treatment variables as confounders, ignoring further identifying confounders and non-confounders.
+In general, not all the observed pre-treatment variables are confounders that refer to the common causes of the treatment and the outcome, some variables only contribute to the treatment and some only contribute to the outcome.
+Balancing those non-confounders, including instrumental variables and adjustment variables, would generate additional bias for treatment effect estimation.
+By modeling the different causal relations among observed pre-treatment variables, treatment and outcome, we propose a synergistic learning framework to 1) identify confounders by learning decomposed representations of both confounders and non-confounders, 2) balance confounder with sample re-weighting technique, and simultaneously 3) estimate the treatment effect in observational studies via counterfactual inference.
+Empirical results on synthetic and real-world datasets demonstrate that the proposed method can precisely decompose confounders and achieve a more precise estimation of treatment effect than baselines.